bolna-ai/cli/README.md

 # bolna

+**🚧 Beta** — actively developed, interfaces and commands may still change.
+Bug reports and feedback welcome.

 The Bolna Voice AI CLI — and a full-screen terminal dashboard — for managing agents, calls, phone numbers, and batches without leaving your terminal.